 Non-Economic Damages

-Non-economic damages are your non-measurable losses from a car crash.
+Non-economic damages are your non-measurable car crash losses.
 Examples of non-economic damages include:

 - Pain and suffering